kumbulanit/t-sql/tech company/untitled/Module 4/Module4_Exercise_Answers.md

     EmployeeName AS [Employee],
     Title AS [Position],
     FORMAT(HireDate, 'MMM yyyy') AS [Hire Date],
-    CASE WHEN IsActive = 1 THEN 'Active' ELSE 'Inactive' END AS [Status], DepartmentStatus AS [Department],
+    CASE WHEN IsActive = 1 THEN 'Active' ELSE 'Inactive' END AS [IsActive], DepartmentIsActive AS [Department],
-    ManagerStatus AS [Manager],
+    ManagerIsActive AS [Manager],
     ProjectCount AS [Active Projects],
     SkillsCount AS [Registered Skills],